-We would strongly recommend that you encourage your loved to find the right professionals to provide them with the right advice first time around.
-Receiving good advice and guidance from the beginning, could save your loved one a lot of heartache and emotional turmoil, as well as a lot of money down the track.
+We would strongly recommend that you encourage your loved one to find the right professionals to provide them with the right advice first time around.
+Receiving good advice and guidance from the beginning could save your loved one a lot of heartache and emotional turmoil, as well as a lot of money down the track.
 Referrals to good counsellors, financial advisors, accountants and family lawyers could be the key to obtaining a good result for all parties involved.

 If you would like to book a Quick Match, please follow the links on the Legally Yours website.

 This article is written by Karen Finch and was first published on the Legally Yours website.

 This article does not constitute legal advice or a legal opinion on any matter discussed and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and practice in this area.
 If you require any advice or information, please speak to practising lawyer in your jurisdiction.
 No individual who is a member, partner, shareholder or consultant of, in or to any constituent part of Legally Yours Pty Ltd accepts or assumes responsibility, or has any liability, to any person in respect of this article.